Last Updated on March 17, 2021 by Julia Wilson

 The recessive dilution (d) gene turns black into grey, chocolate into lilac, cinnamon to fawn and red to cream.
 The cat must receive two copies (dd) of the dilute gene for the colour to be expressed.
 If the cat has one non-dilute and one dilute copy (Dd), the coat will be dark (black, chocolate or orange) but carry the dilution gene, which can be passed on to offspring if the cat mates with a cat also carrying the dilution gene.

 What is the difference between tortoiseshell, calico and torbi?

 The coat of the tortie cat a mosaic of randomly patched black and orange (brindle), or its dilute version, grey (sometimes referred to as blue) and cream.
 Most tortie cats have more black (or grey) than red, a cat with more red than black is known as a reverse tortie.

 Also known as a tri-colour, the calico coat consists of black or brown with orange or cream, and the addition of white which is caused by the dominant white spotting gene (S).

 The amount of black/brown, orange/cream and white can vary considerably between cats.
 Calico cats tend to be less brindled, with clearer and larger patches of orange and non-orange.
 Cats with more white have larger and more distinct patches of orange compared to the random pattern in tortie cats.

-The torbi cat has the tortie coat colour along with the tabby pattern hence the name torbi (tortoiseshell-tabby).
-If the cat also has white, it will be a torbi and white, as with calicos, the more white in the coat, the more distinct the patches of colour will be.
-A torbi cat with a large amount of white is sometimes referred to as a caliby.
+The torbie cat has the tortie coat colour along with the tabby pattern hence the name torbie (tortoiseshell-tabby).
+If the cat also has white, it will be a torbie and white, as with calicos, the more white in the coat, the more distinct the patches of colour will be.
+A torbie cat with a large amount of white is sometimes referred to as a caliby.